 For diagnostic purposes the causes of red eye are commonly divided into those which are painful and those which are not.

-The acute painful red eye
+Acute painful red eye symptoms

 |Acute angle-closure glaucoma||Severely painful, haloes around point light sources, photophobia, watering.
 Patient may be systemically unwell (nausea, vomiting, headache).
 Usually aged >50 years.||Decreased VA, hazy cornea, fixed, semi-dilated or oval pupil.||Refer immediately.|